for-l00p/meetup_rsvp_prediction/README.md

 ## NLP: Topic Modeling of Event Descriptions

 ## Takeaways & Next Steps

-One of the biggest caveats for this model is that 'yes' RSVP counts inherently are not an accurate reflection of actual event attendance.
-However, until better
+One of the biggest caveats for this model is that 'yes' RSVP count inherently is not an accurate reflection of actual event attendance.
+However, until actually attendance data is colllected, we

 - reg w/ all data
 - class w/ all data (measure performance w/ ROC-AUC graphs, confusion matrices & precision/recall/F1)
-    - try SMOTE
+    - SMOTE (post train/test/split to avoid data leakage)
-    - try undersampling majority class
+    - undersample majority class
     - note that you do not have to have a perfect 1:1 ratio across all classes - try any ratio that is better than what you currently have
 - visualize centroids of member-clusters?